Mathewmsj/mathewmsj.github.io/REPORT.md

   - Links open in new tab
   - Hover effects with smooth transitions
 - **Data Source:** `src/config/site.js` (siteConfig.links)
+- **Note:** Links content has been integrated into About.vue page, but this component file still exists

 ### Data Files